Tower Center, flanking the Brunswick Hilton,

 In addition, at the entrance to the field, there is a small brick monument with a plaque in Jay Doyle's memory on the front.
 The players touch it before going onto the field.

 Stuff.
 Souvenirs in the Green & White colors are available at the concession stand, and from members of the Booster Club at the entrance, including game programs, costing $5.00.
 They are also available to students during school hours, in a room off the cafeteria, the school store, named The Bear Necessities.
 There are no books or team videos available.

 During the Game.
 Safety will not be an issue.
 There is enough security, including East Brunswick police officers, on hand to prevent fights.
 In 32 years of going to EBHS football games, I have only seen 1 situation that got out of control.
 There was a fight, and I tried to get close enough to see it, and I was hit in the head -- by a thrown egg.
 It didn't hurt, but have you ever had raw egg drip into your ear?
 I have.
 I don't recommend it: It's disgusting.

-This was an incredibly stupid move, and it totally backfired: By 7:00 on a Friday night, lots of people hadn't yet gotten home from work, or had but didn't have time to get ready for a football game, or were too tired from a long work week to go to a mere high school football game.
+I thought that this was an incredibly stupid move, and it totally backfired: By 7:00 on a Friday night, lots of people hadn't yet gotten home from work, or had but didn't have time to get ready for a football game, or were too tired from a long work week to go to a mere high school football game.
 The result is that East Brunswick football games, which used to have close to a full house, over 4,000, every time, have been lucky to get half that.
 It is no coincidence that the school's fortunes dwindled in the 1990s and in the 21st Century: We no longer have much of a home-field advantage.

 Besides, didn't EBHS Administration know about portable radios, with which they could listen to the Rutgers (or Penn State, or Notre Dame, or some other school's) game?
 To say nothing of, in the last few years, checking the score of the college game on your mobile phone's Internet connection?